Timothy J. Yeatman

 Timothy Joseph Yeatman, M.D.
-F.A.C.S. (born June 10, 1958) is currently the Executive Medical Director of Oncologic Services and the Senior Medical Director for the Oncology Clinical Program at Intermountain Healthcare, serving 23 hospitals and >6000 patients across the State of Utah and Beyond.
-He is also Professor of Surgery at the University of Utah and a Member of the Huntsman Cancer Institute’s Cellular Response and Regulation Program.
-Previously, Dr Yeatman was the Director of Gibbs Cancer Center and President of Gibbs Cancer Center & Research Institute in Spartanburg, South Carolinawhere he founded the Guardian Research Network, a Nobel approach to clinical trials leveraging the entire EHR for real time database queries for trial candidates.
-Yeatman held numerous positions at the Moffitt Cancer Center (MCC) in Florida over the past 20 years.
-Yeatman served as the associate center director for clinical investigations, the associate center director for translational research, the executive vice president for translational research, professor of surgery and oncologic sciences, and section head of hepatobiliary surgery at the Moffitt Cancer Center and the University of South Florida.
-There he led a $100m Moffitt:Merck collaboration and co-founded a Nobel biotech company, M2Gen.
-He was recently named chief scientific officer for the Center for Advancement of Science in Space (CASIS), a non-profit organization appointed by Congress and funded by NASA to oversee all scientific use of the International Space Station.
-He continues to be NCI funded to perform colorectal cancer research in genomics and Biomarker development.
+F.A.C.S. (born June 10, 1958) is currently the Associate Center Director for Translational Research and Innovation for the Tampa General Hospital Cancer Institute and Professor of Surgery at the University of South Florida, United States.
+He previously served as the Executive Medical Director of Oncologic Services and the Senior Medical Director for the Oncology Clinical Program at Intermountain Healthcare, serving 23 hospitals and >6000 patients across the State of Utah and beyond.
+He was also Professor of Surgery at the University of Utah and a Member of the Huntsman Cancer Institute's Cellular Response and Regulation Program.
+Dr Yeatman was also the Director of Gibbs Cancer Center and President of Gibbs Cancer Center & Research Institute in Spartanburg, South Carolina where he founded the Guardian Research Network, a novel approach to clinical data analytics, leveraging the entire EHR for real time database queries for identifying clinical trial candidates.
+Yeatman held numerous positions at the Moffitt Cancer Center (MCC) in Florida over a 20 year span from 1992 - 2012.
+Yeatman served as the Associate Center Director for Clinical Investigations, the Associate Center Director for Translational Research, the Executive Vice President for Translational Research, Professor of Surgery and Cncologic Sciences, and the GI Tumor Program Leader at the Moffitt Cancer Center and the University of South Florida.
+There he led a $100m Moffitt:Merck collaboration and co-founded a novel biotech company, M2Gen.
+He also served as Chief Scientific Officer for the Center for Advancement of Science in Space (CASIS), a non-profit organization appointed by Congress and funded by NASA to oversee all scientific use of the International Space Station.
+He has been funded by the National Cancer Institute (NCI) since 1993 and continues to perform basic and translational colorectal cancer research in genomics and biomarker development.

 Background

 Yeatman was born in Cheverly, Maryland.
 He received his undergraduate degree at Duke University, where he graduated summa cum laude and Phi Beta Kappa.
 He received his medical degree from Emory University and completed his surgical internship and residency at the University of Florida, and then a surgical oncology fellowship at MD Anderson Cancer Center, prior to arriving at Moffitt Cancer Center.
-He assumed his current role as director of Gibbs Cancer Center and president of Gibbs Cancer Center & Research Institute in October 2012 where he will develop a next generation cancer center focused on delivering personalized medicine and individualized cancer care.